kristianp335/ScottishPowerLiferay/replit.md

 ## Overview

-This is a component-based website system for Scottish Power, built using Liferay CMS fragments.
+This is a complete component-based website system for Scottish Power, built using Liferay CMS fragments.
 The system provides a collection of reusable UI components that can be configured and arranged to create pages for the Scottish Power corporate website.
 The architecture focuses on modularity, content management flexibility, and consistent branding.

+**Production Ready**: The project includes a complete deployment package (`scottish-power-collection-20250709_123524.zip`) with all fragments, resources, and client extensions ready for Liferay deployment.

 ## User Preferences